angles-n-daemons/angles-n-daemons.github.io/content/post/20210330-k8s-web-deployments.md

 ### Situation

-Let’s say that you’re a full stack developer that works on an application that is deployed top to bottom on kubernetes.
-One day your team runs into an issue, your web deployment is stalled - while Deployment B was scaling up some pods stayed unhealthy!
+Let’s say that you’re a full stack developer that works on an application which is deployed top to bottom on kubernetes.
+One day your web deployment stalls and your team peers in to investigate - while Deployment B was scaling up some of its pods were unhealthy!
 Nothing to fear though, your team knows that kubernetes wouldn’t forward traffic to a pod if it doesn’t pass a healthcheck.
 Healthy pods = healthy deployment right?

 It would seem that way until around 10 minutes later, when your product manager pops into chat frantically to say the site is down.